 SPIRIT WEEK AND HOMECOMING: In anticipation of the Homecoming Football game, a week during the football season is designated as Spirit Week.
-Activities during the week include election of the Homecoming Court, Color Wars Day, Theme Day, Spirit Week T-Shirt Day, Green and Gold Day, a canned food drive, Boy's Dance, and after school decoration of designated portions of the hallways according to a central theme chosen by the Student Council.
-The competition is between grade levels and the winning class is announced at the Homecoming football game.
+Activities during the week include election of the Homecoming Court, Color Wars Day, Theme Day, Spirit Week T-Shirt Day, Green and Gold Day, a canned food drive, Boy's Dance, and after-school decoration of designated portions of the hallways according to a central theme chosen by the Student Council.
+The competition is between grade levels, and the winning class is announced at the Homecoming football game.

-The week culminates with a homecoming football game on Friday and dance after the football game.
+The week culminates with a homecoming football game on Friday.
 During the halftime ceremonies of the football game, the Homecoming Court and the candidates for Homecoming Queen are presented, and the Queen is crowned.
 The senior class elects five candidates for Queen, all seniors.
 The Court consists of four members: two junior girls elected by the junior class, one sophomore girl elected by the sophomore class and one freshman girl elected by the freshman class.
-Girls who do not wish to participate in Homecoming Court for any reason may inform the Student Council Moderators and be removed from the ballot.
+Girls who do not wish to participate in the Homecoming Court for any reason may inform the Student Council Moderators and be removed from the ballot.
 After the candidates are elected, the seniors are presented to the student body for the election of the Queen.
-The Moderators of the Student Council counts the votes.
+The Moderators of the Student Council count the votes.
 The Student Council is responsible for the presentation at the football game.
-The Junior Class is responsible for the homecoming dance.